RECENT ACTIVITY

 Between 2018 to 2019 South Coast AQMD monitored over 100 toxic pollutants at 10 different locations throughout the region as part of our MATES V study.
 MeBr was detected in the West Long Beach area above background levels, but below health-based reference levels.
 The next closest MATES V monitor located about three miles to the east showed MeBr closer to background levels.

-South Coast AQMD is evaluating potential next steps for additional monitoring relation to fumigation facilities within our jurisdiction.
-Currently, we are preparing to initiate monitoring in mid-2025 for the MATES VI study, which will include MeBr monitoring at 10 locations throughout the region.
+South Coast AQMD is evaluating potential next steps for additional monitoring in relation to fumigation facilities within our jurisdiction.
+Currently, South Coast AQMD is preparing to begin monitoring in July 2025 for the MATES VI study, which will include MeBr monitoring at 10 locations throughout the region.
 The primary purpose of this monitoring is to evaluate regional trends in toxic pollution and is not designed to focus on specific sources (see map below).
 Two of the 10 MATES VI monitoring locations will be located in Long Beach, one in Signal Hill and another along the 710 freeway.

 AIR TOXICS HOT SPOTS PROGRAM